-The MUCK offers a six week after school ceramics program taught by Lead Artist Willie Tabata that teaches children the basics of hand building ceramics and throwing pottery on the wheel.
+The MUCK offers a six week after school ceramics program that teaches children the basics of hand building ceramics and throwing pottery on the wheel.
 They also host a weekly summer camp.

 MUZEO Museum and Cultural Center – Anaheim

-The MUZEO has also developed education pathways for all of exhibitions to meet California State Board of Education Content Standards.
-A minimum of 15 visitors are required to receive the school group booking rate of $5 per student.
+The MUZEO has developed education pathways for all of exhibitions to meet California State Board of Education Content Standards.
+A minimum of 15 visitors are required to book a group tour and receive a discounted rate.

 Centennial Farm is a three-acre working farm created to educate youth about agriculture and its importance to daily life.
 The Farm is home to fruit and vegetable gardens, livestock, and the Millennium Barn.
 Children and adults can view pigs, chickens, cattle, goats and more while strolling though gardens of lush vegetation.
-Centennial Farm offers tours as well as general public hours.
-We have done their school tour twice and it is very hands-on for the kids.
+Centennial Farm offers free tours as well as has general public visiting hours.

 The Ecology Center – San Juan Capistrano